UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

 ## Properties

-### Characterization of the identity type of the canonical pullback
+### Characterization of the identity type of the standard pullback

 ```agda
 module _